 For SMFs in higher-impact firms, we will interview where appropriate.
 Applicants do not have to sit a formal exam, but we do expect them to be able to demonstrate experience, competence and knowledge in the function that they apply for.

 For dual-regulated firms, the PRA leads on looking at approval applications for PRA-designated SIFs, but they need our consent first.
 If we do not give this, the PRA has to refuse the application.

 If we and the PRA request an interview, we will try to coordinate a single, joint interview - however both organisations can hold interviews on their own, as long as the other party is informed and satisfied.

 Evidence we need to see

 Your firm should demonstrate that it has a robust recruitment process in place and to carry out the appropriate level of due diligence on all its candidates.
-However, when applying for a SIF, you should provide supporting evidence such as:
+However, when applying for an SMF, you should consider providing the following supporting information when asked:

 - role specification

 - skills gap analysis